service Packages

 Key Insight #1

 Information accessibility mattered more than card quantity.
-When users could easily find the "no pack" option, only 6-11% missed it.
-When hidden, 34% proceeded unknowingly.
+When users could easily find the "no pack" option only a single-digit share missed it vs. one-third when hidden

 Key Insight #2